The Cathedral in Florence at sunset

 These charming wine windows, called “buchette del vino,” have a fascinating history dating back to the 17th century.
 Noble families and wine merchants created these small openings in their palazzos to sell wine directly to customers without the need for a shop or tavern.

-During the plague years, they provided a safe way to conduct business while maintaining social distance, making them an early example of contactless service.
+During the plague years, they provided a safe way to conduct business while maintaining social distance.
+I wonder if they were handy during Covid?

-We visited Buchetta del Vino di Babae during our day trip to Florence, and it was absolutely magical.
-The experience of ordering through the tiny window and receiving your wine glass through the opening feels like stepping back in time.
+We visited Buchetta del Vino di Babae during our day trip to Florence, and it was amazing!
+The experience of ordering through the tiny window and receiving your wine glass through the opening felt like stepping back in time.

-The quality of the wine was excellent, and the novelty factor made it even more enjoyable.
+The quality of the wine was excellent too, and the novelty factor made it even more enjoyable.

 It’s like a treasure hunt for wine lovers!
-Now, that’s my kind of treasure hunt!!!
+That’s my kind of treasure hunt!
+Saluti!

 Dinner At Osteria Vecchio Vicolo: Pasta Perfection

 After a full day of sightseeing and wine tasting, treat yourself to an unforgettable dinner at Osteria Vecchio Vicolo.
-OMG, the pasta!
-I’m still dreaming about it months later.
+I’m still dreaming about that pasta.

-This cozy osteria serves up some of the most incredible pasta I’ve ever experienced in Italy, and that’s saying something.
-Every bite was pure perfection, with that perfect al dente texture and rich, authentic flavors that make you understand why Italian cuisine has conquered the world.
+This cozy osteria serves up some of the most incredible pasta I’ve ever experienced in Italy.
+Sorry Bologna.
+Every bite was pure perfection.

 Watch The Sunset: The Perfect Florence Finale